 Ferries from Messina port: schedules and tickets

-There are several ferry connections from Messina to the ports of Villa San Giovanni and Salerno, as well as to the Aeolian Islands.
+There are several ferry connections from Messina to the ports of Villa San Giovanni, Reggio Calabria and Salerno, as well as to the Aeolian Islands.
 The Caronte & Tourist ferry company operates the routes to main Italy, while Liberty Lines operates the routes to the Aeolian Islands.

 The Messina - Villa San Giovanni route serves the port of Villa San Giovanni in Calabria 7 days a week.
 There are numerous departures each day and the crossings only take 20 minutes.

-All year, you can also travel from Messina to the port of Salerno.
-The Messina - Salerno ferries typically run once daily, with night departures and crossings lasting 9 hours.
+Throughout the year, you can also travel from Messina to the port of Salerno.
+The Messina - Salerno ferries typically run once daily, with crossings lasting 9 hours.

 Lipari, Salina, Panarea, Stromboli, and Vulcano are the Aeolian Islands connected to the port of Messina.
-Some ferry connections are available all year, while others are only available during summer.
+Some ferry connections are available all year long, while others are only available during the summer.

 Here's some more information on the Messina - Aeolian Islands routes: